Brown, Appellant, v. Travelers Insurance Company.

 “We conclude therefore that this suit is not barred by the Pennsylvania Workmen‘s Compensation Act.” [footnotes omitted].
 (Emphasis in original).

 The majority recites several reasons why we should not follow Mays.
-First, it states that the definition of employer in Article I, § 103 should not control, because Article I, like Article IV, is ancillary to Articles II and III.
+First, it states that the definition of employer in Article I, §103 should not control, because Article I, like Article IV, is ancillary to Articles II and III.
 This was the reasoning adopted by the court in Brown v.
 Travelers, 37 Pa.
 D. & C. 2d, supra.
 That argument is simply not tenable.
-Article I is the definitional article, setting forth definitions to govern the entire Act.
+Article I is the definitional article, setting forth definitions tо govern the entire Act.
 The expanded definition of employer in Article IV is specifically limited to that Article.
 Thus the definition in Article I is still valid for the rest of the Act.

 Appellee urges that the cases of Raines v.
 Pa.
 Thresh. & F. Mut.
 Cas.
 Ins.
 Co., 385 Pa.
-464, 123 A.2d 420 (1956), and 391 Pa.
-175, 137 A.2d 257 (1958), preclude any finding of a duty in the instant case.
+464, 123 A. 2d 420 (1956), and 391 Pa.
+175, 137 A. 2d 257 (1958), preclude any finding of a duty in the instant case.
 The plaintiff in Raines had received a leg injury at work.
-Plaintiff sued his employer's workmen's compensation insurance carrier on the ground that the loss of the leg and the aggravation of other injuries were caused by the failure of the insurance carrier to furnish him with competent and adequate medical care allegedly promised to him by the carrier's representative.
+Plaintiff sued his employer‘s workmen‘s compensation insurance carrier on the ground that the loss of the leg and the aggravation of other injuries were caused by the failure of the insurance carrier to furnish him with competent and adequate medical care allegedly promised to him by the carrier‘s representative.
 This Court, twice affirming the court below, first on the trespass claim and then on the assumpsit action, held that there could be no recovery.
-However, the Raines cases are distinguishable from the instant case, and rather than preclude appellant's recovery, actually support it.
-Those cases are based not on the impossibility of a duty arising from an undertaking to perform it, but from the failure of the plaintiff to "plead a single fact from which could be derived a finding of negligence on the part of the insurance company that was the proximate cause of the aggravation of the appellant's injury."
+However, the Raines cases are distinguishable from the instant case, and rather than preclude appellant‘s recovery, actually support it.
+Those cases are based not on the impossibility of a duty arising from an undertaking to perform it, but from the failure of the plaintiff to “plead a single fact from which could be derived a finding of negligence on the part of the insurance company that was the proximate cause of the aggravation of the appellant‘s injury.”
 385 Pa. at 467.
 Raines is based merely on a failure sufficiently to allege the undertaking.

 This theory of recovery was rejected by the courts in Mays, supra, and Adcox, supra, on the ground that the contracts involved there merely gave the carrier the license to inspect, and did not impose a duty upon the carrier.
-Appellant here alleged that the instant *532 contract does impose a duty.
-At this stage, it cannot be determined that the instant case does not fall within the Evans v.
-Otis Elevator Co. line of cases, and for that additional reason, a cause of action has been stated.
+Appellant here alleged that the instant

 I would thus reverse the order sustaining the preliminary objections in the nature of a demurrer, and would permit the plaintiff to go to trial.